Entrepreneurship Education Encourages Learning, Acquiring Knowledge and Self-development

 In the book The Story of Success, Malcolm Gradwell compares Asian kids who show talents in mathematics to Western kids.
 Among other things, he writes this about the Asian kids: They tend to enjoy math a little more, and maybe because they enjoy math a little more, they are more willing to invest and participate in math classes and do their homework and so on, in a kind of magic circle.

 The experience has shown that pleasure encourages learning in every area, and we, as educating figures, can be creative and combine fun in learning kids.

 A case that happened to Galit Zamler illustrates the importance of mathematical knowledge: In one of my previous duties, I created an opportunity window to change the pricing system; I recognized the opportunity and proposed to the company management a different economic calculation than this one that had been used for years.
 The calculation was made to save the company a lot of money - if only it was adopted.
-However, since it was not understood by the decision makers, they decided not to use the method I suggested and the competitors have rushed to adopt it.
+However, since the decision makers did not understand it, they decided not to use the method I suggested, and the competitors have rushed to adopt it.

 The entrepreneur should eventually market themselves and/or their service/product, and to do it successfully they use [even if they are not aware] tools taught in literature classes.